 Unwind right after your hectic workday is over.
 The concert starts at 6:30PM.

-Follow along in the Tweet Seats @CPORush
+Follow along with @CPORush

 Tickets are budget friendly

 With tickets at $30, you can enjoy the Calgary Philharmonic Orchestra without breaking the bank.